inBeat/inbeat-website/content/top-influencers/tiktok/cooking/argentina/_index.md

 ---
-title: Top 10 Cooking TikTok Influencers In Argentina In 2022
+title: Top 10 Cooking TikTok Influencers In Argentina In 2023
 description: >-
-  Find top cooking TikTok influencers in Argentina in 2022.
-Most popular hashtags: #foryou #parati #viral #fyp.
+  Find top cooking TikTok influencers in Argentina in 2023.
+Most popular hashtags: #parati #fyp #foryou #cooking.
 platform: TikTok
-hits: 33
+hits: 23
-text_top: Discover the best TikTok accounts on inBeat.
+text_top: See the most popular TikTok influencers on inBeat.
-text_bottom: Our database holds 33 TikTok influencers like this in Argentina for you to work with.
+text_bottom: Our database holds 23 TikTok influencers like this in Argentina for you to collaborate.
 profiles:
   - username: "de.cambiodehabitos"
     fullname: >-